stephenrwalli/OCI_testing/README.md

 ```

 At this point we can run the rkt image.
+> N.B.
+On the Fedora vagrant machine, there is a known rkt issue.
+> `rkt` conflicts with Fedora's default SELinux policy - May be fixed in Fedora25.
+> Workaround for this is running `sudo setenforce 0`

 ```
 $ rkt run --insecure-options=image test-rkt.aci
 image: using image from file /home/ubuntu/rkt-v1.0.0/stage1-coreos.aci